NR-Schools/CS200/README.md

     http://127.0.0.1:8000
     ```

 ## How to Use

 1. Go to the home page.
 2. Choose an image file of a corn leaf to upload.
 3. Click the "Upload" button.
 4. The application will display the image preview and classify the image using the VGNet Model.
-5. The classification result, including the class and confidence, will be shown.
+5. The classification result will be shown.

 ## Folder Structure

 - `app/`
   - `__init__.py`: Initializes the Flask application and routes.
   - `model.py`: Contains the `classify_image` function and model loading logic.
+  - `optimizer_def.py`: Contains custom optimizer implementation not included in tensorflow/keras packages
 - `templates/`
   - `index.html`: Upload page with image preview.
   - `uploaded.html`: Displays the classification result and includes a back button.